radams15/CircuitTesterDocs/Evaluation/docs/usability_features.md

 ### Importing and Exporting Circuits

-The program can also import and export circuits to any folder on the computer using my .cir file format.
+The program can also import and export circuits to any folder on the computer using my .cir file format - which utilises JSON.
 The .cir extension is automatically added if the user does not specify it.

 ![Import and Export Circuits](images/export.png)